7 Ways to Maximize Brake Life

 Both driving style and geographic location have an impact on brake longevity.
 If you live in an area with a lot of stop-and-go traffic, you’re probably going to be using your brakes more often than someone who lives in a rural area with little to no traffic.
 The quality of the parts in the brake system will also affect how long you can expect your brakes to last.

 Even though some factors are outside of your control, there are still several practices that can help you maximize brake life for your car.

 1. Don’t Be a Speed Demon

 The greatest enemy of brakes is speed.
-The higher the speed, the more effort is required by a vehicle’s braking system to bring it to a complete stop.
-In fact, it takes about 33% more energy (and more brake material) to stop a vehicle traveling at 65mph v.
-55mph.
-Here at Virginia Tire & Auto, we recommend that you try to go the speed limit and even consider using a technique called coasting.
+The higher your speed, the more effort is required by a vehicle’s braking system to bring it to a complete stop.
+In fact, it takes about 33% more energy (and more brake material) to stop a vehicle traveling at 65 mph vs. 55 mph.
+Here at Virginia Tire & Auto, we recommend that you travel the speed limit and even consider using a technique called coasting.

 2. Practice Coasting